IsraelLima25/IsraelLima25/README.md

 ### Software Analyst and Developer!

-- 🔭 I'm currently working as a full stack developer
+- 🔭 I'm currently working as a FullStack developer
 - 🌱 I am currently interested in learning about microservices, messaging services and containers.
 - 👯 I'm looking to collaborate on Java and JavaScript projects